codingconcepts/datagen/README.md

 ##### i

-Generates a random integer (32 or 64 bit dependent on architecture) between a minimum and maximum value.
+Generates a random 64 bit integer between a minimum and maximum value.

 ```
 {{i 5 10}}